 - Anal leakage

 In order to avoid these side effects as much as possible, make sure to monitor your dosage levels carefully, never take more than what is prescribed or recommended, and avoid greasy or overly fatty foods, as these will usually agitate these symptoms.
-And anyway, since you’re trying to lose weight, you ought to be staying away from those foods already!
+Since you’re trying to lose weight, you ought to be staying away from those foods anyway!

 The stimulants in certain weight loss pills as well as in amphetamines like Adderall can cause agitation and irritability, mood swings, and nervousness.
 Amphetamine-derived drugs, in particular, carry an increased chance of extreme feelings of anxiety and paranoia if they are misused.